peteroupc/peteroupc.github.io/exporand.md

     pow(x, alpha - 1) * pow(1 - x, beta - 1).
 (1)

-Although `alpha` and `beta` can each be greater than 0, the sampler presented in this document only works if both parameters are 1 or greater.
+Although `alpha` and `beta` can each be greater than 0, the sampler presented in this document only works if&mdash;

+- both parameters are 1 or greater, or
+- in the case of base-2 numbers, one parameter equals 1 and the other is greater than 0.

 <a id=About_the_Exponential_Distribution></a>
 ## About the Exponential Distribution